Steam Cars

 This vehicle is the oldest surviving American automobile.
 In the 1860s, a small steam carriage running under its own power -- without horses! -- was so startling that people paid to see it driven.
 It was a curiosity, not transportation.
 By the time its inventor, Sylvester Roper, died in 1896, new innovators were transforming horseless carriages from curiosities into practical vehicles.

-Massachusetts machinist Sylvester Roper built at least seven steam-powered carriages and two steam-powered motorcycles years before automobiles -- as we know them -- appeared.
+Massachusetts machinist Sylvester Roper built several steam-powered carriages and motorcycles years before automobiles -- as we know them -- appeared.
 Roper never produced his vehicles commercially.
-Instead, he exhibited them at circuses and fairs where crowds marveled at the self-propelled contraptions.
+Instead, they were exhibited at circuses and fairs, where crowds marveled at the self-propelled contraptions.
 Steamboats and steam locomotives were common, but steam-powered carriages were genuine novelties.

 This steam-powered runabout, by Locomobile, was built from designs by twin brothers F.E. and F.O.
 Stanley.
 These early vehicles were fast, cheap, and relatively uncomplicated.
 However, fuel needs, excessive water consumption, and other inherent problems dogged the lightweight steamer.
 In 1902 Locomobile began production of a gasoline internal combustion engine.
 The company phased out its steam-powered vehicles in 1904.